siferati/MidiWars/README.md

 ## User Interface

-Besides the CLI like interface explained above, Midi Wars has two more interface elements: warning system and system tray icon.
+Besides the CLI like interface explained above, Midi Wars has two more interface elements: the warning system and the system tray icon.

 ### Warning System